night0721/90s/README.md

 # 90s
-Minimalist, customizable shell with syntax highlighting.
+Minimalist, customizable shell written in C99 with syntax highlighting.

 * Disclaimer: This project is for me to learn to write Unix syscalls, code might be inefficient, feel free to point out the mistakes and open a issue for that!